 Turn water heater thermostat down

-Start by turning your water heater thermostat to the lowest setting or off.
+Start by turning your water heater thermostat off or to the lowest setting.

 Step 3: Turn OFF Gas